-6.2.28.
-In summary, therefore, there are areas of ppSPA heathland within 200m of some of the above roads but these are narrow disturbed belts that would be unsuitable for nesting nightjar or woodlark and/or lie beyond the principal zone within which NOx
+- 6.2.28.
+In summary, therefore, there are areas of ppSPA heathland within 200m of some of the above roads but these are narrow disturbed belts that would be unsuitable for nesting nightjar or woodlark and/or lie beyond the principal zone within which NOx due to the road will be concentrated.
+Neither nightjar or woodlark has highly specialised prey requirements, eating a wide range of insects; as such the evidence indicates that they forage in a wide range of habitats including heathland, early stage plantation, deciduous woodland, rough pasture, arable land and grassland margins; wherever they can obtain a supply of insects (and seeds in the case of woodlark) of sufficient size.
+As such, the value of habitat for foraging will not be affected by the presence of any road within 200m.
+For this reason, the impact assessments for nightjar and woodlark have focussed on their nesting habitat, for which they do have very precise requirements. - 6.2.29.
+There are several areas of ppSPA plantation or woodland which also lie within 200m of five of the aforementioned roads (The A60, the A617, the A6191 (Southwell Road), the A6075 and the B6035), and within 200m of the proposed new link road associated with Policy SUE2, that merit further consideration. - 6.2.30.

-- 6.2.29.
 Whether any significant ecological effect will actually occur from increased nitrogen deposition depends on a wide range of factors, particularly site management.
 As identified in Table 5.2 the majority of the ppSPA within 200m of these roads is either: - 1.
-Permanent woodland (particularly next to the road) which is likely to be unsuitable habitat for nesting nightjar and woodlark, or - Plantation woodland, which is felled and replanted on a regular cycle and therefore does provide suitable open habitat for these species on a temporary basis before the tree canopy is well-developed and the ground becomes unsuitable for nesting34. - 6.2.30.
+Permanent woodland (particularly next to the road) which is likely to be unsuitable habitat for nesting nightjar and woodlark, or - Plantation woodland, which is felled and replanted on a regular cycle and therefore does provide suitable open habitat for these species on a temporary basis before the tree canopy is well-developed and the ground becomes unsuitable for nesting. - 6.2.31.
 In the first case, the fact that neither nightjar nor woodlark will be present in the permanent woodland means that increased nitrogen deposition would not affect either bird species.
-In the second case, there are three elements that are very likely to prevent any adverse effects occurring on nightjar or woodlark as a result of an increase in nitrogen deposition: - Firstly, the belt of permanent woodland next to the road is very likely to reduce dispersal of the emitted pollutants into the ppSPA35 (or suitable nightjar/woodlark habitat area); - Secondly, most of the time the emitted pollutants will deposit to semi-mature or mature plantation at a time when nightjar and woodlark will be absent; and - Finally, the process of planting and felling the trees on a fifty to sixty year cycle, as well as plantation management (such as weed suppression), is likely to have a much greater and long-term effect on ground vegetation in this area (and therefore its suitability for use by nightjar and woodlark) than atmospheric nitrogen deposition. - 6.2.31.
-For all these reasons it is considered that an adverse effect on the integrity of nightjar and woodlark populations in areas of plantation would not arise from air quality, either alone or in combination with other plans and projects.
-Moreover, in order to minimise air quality issues generally, the Local Plan contains a series of policies aimed at minimising reliance on private cars and focussing on improving access to public transport overall and this will also benefit the ppSPA.
+In the second case, there are three elements that are very likely to prevent any adverse effects occurring on nightjar or woodlark as a result of an increase in nitrogen deposition: - Firstly, the belt of permanent woodland next to the road is very likely to reduce dispersal of the emitted pollutants into the ppSPA (or suitable nightjar/woodlark habitat area);

-34 Most plantations are managed on a 50-60 year cycle of felling and replanting as part of standard Forestry Commission practice.
-Generally, new plantation is suitable for nesting woodlark for the first six years before the tree growth becomes too dense and the birds move elsewhere to nest, while new plantation is suitable for nightiar for its first twenty years.
+&lt;sup>34 Most plantations are managed on a 50-60 year cycle of felling and replanting as part of standard Forestry Commission practice.
+Generally, new plantation is suitable for nesting woodlark for the first six years before the tree growth becomes too dense and the birds move elsewhere to nest, while new plantation is suitable for nightjar for its first twenty years.

-35 Xu, Y. (2008) Modelling the effects of roadside trees, results and conclusions.
+&lt;sup>35 Xu, Y. (2008) Modelling the effects of roadside trees, results and conclusions.
 Report for the London Borough of Harrow.
 AEA, Harwell, Oxon.